-Budgeted cost: £37,987
+Budgeted cost: £39,787

 Activity Evidence that supports this approach Challenge number(s) addressed Clear, focused CPD based on analysis of pupil and academy needs (quantitative and qualitative) including CPD on language acquisition, communication (AAC), phonics, emotional well-being (linked to PSHERE) and therapeutic approaches.
 EEF states that ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving, is the key ingredient of a successful school and should rightly be the top priority for Pupil Premium spending.
 1,2,3,4,5 Development of early literacy, language and communication teaching, resources and a progression document to support language acquisition and comprehension skills.
 EEF Preparing for Early Literacy report.
-Language provides the foundation for thinking and learning and should be prioritised EEF Early Literacy Report Oral language interventions and reading comprehension strategies can both result in 1,2 Purchase further communication boards for additional areas of the academy +6 months gain.
+Language provides the foundation for thinking and learning and should be prioritised EEF Early Literacy Report Oral language interventions and reading comprehension strategies can both result in 1,2 Purchase further communication boards for additional areas of the new academy building +6 months gain.
 Monitoring and moderation of early reading and phonics teaching and assessment by English Leader.
 Ensuring accurate assessment of phonic development ensures understanding of next steps EEF Early Phonics Report 1,2 Recruitment of additional level 2 TAs across the academy to support pupils sensory, social and emotional wellbeing and therapeutic access will ensure teachers are able to focus on teaching and learning.
+Appointed 3 HLTAS to support the development of the TA team, leading CPD and acting as mentors.
 TAs have access to training in order to ensure they are fully prepared for their role in the classroom TAs are employed to add value to the classroom and support what teachers do (more time for teachers to teach, report page 7) TAs in this instance, are supporting pupils to develop independent learning skills and ability to self-regulate through structured interventions (e.g. SIT, BLAST, phase 1 phonics) Best use of TA report 1,2,3,4